Frequently Asked Questions

 - Funding needed to preserve or enhance basic curriculum is identified and prioritized as a collaborative process between WCEF, the Walnut Creek School District, Acalanes Union High School District and school administrators.
 Funding decisions are based on each district’s budgetary needs and made on an annual basis for the following school year.

 - Yes!
-WCEF funds are provided to the districts we serve, where the programs are funded on a per student basis.
+Your WCEF donations are provided to the districts we serve, where the programs are funded on a per student basis.
 The result is an equitable distribution of funds that elevate all eight of our schools.
+Not only do your donations help fund programs at your current school, but because we fundraise from all 3,300 families WCEF funding is able to secure top-ranked Las Lomas.
+WCEF is truly an investment in great schools from your child's first day to graduation day.

 WHY DOES WCEF PRINT A LIST OF DONORS’ NAMES?
 CAN I GIVE ANONYMOUSLY?